bonolo2s/Pulse/README.md

 ## Overview

-Pulse started as an internal frustration — manually checking whether services were up, getting blindsided by silent failures, and only finding out something broke when a user complained.
+Pulse started as an internal frustration — manually checking whether services were up, getting blindsided by silent failures, and only finding out something broke when i track the bug end to end.
 That frustration became a platform.

-Pulse monitors your endpoints around the clock, measures latency, inspects SSL certificates, tracks uptime history, and alerts your team the moment something degrades or goes down — before your users notice.
+Pulse monitors your endpoints around the clock, measures latency, inspects SSL certificates, tracks uptime history, and alerts the moment something degrades or goes down — before you notice.

 Started as my own internal dev tooling — then built with a SaaS mindset from the ground up, holding itself to the same reliability standards it monitors for.